Why Do I Need a Customs Broker?

 A Customs broker can perform many different services for a business or individual that imports products into the United States, but the core service is filing the Customs entry.
 All of the steps in the entry process have to happen before Customs will “release” your shipment for delivery.
 In short, you can’t have your product until Customs is satisfied that all of your legal requirements have been met.
 During the entry process, duty is calculated and paid.
 Customs regulations are extremely complicated, with special provisions and exceptions that may or may not apply depending on what you are importing, how it is made, where it comes from, and how it will be used.

 At C J, we set ourselves apart from other Customs brokers because we take the time to get to know your business and your product.
 We also take the time to get to know you and your people.
-Because you have to place a lot of trust in your Customs broker, we think having a personal relationship is important to earning that trust.
+Because you have to place a lot of trust in your Customs broker, we believe having a personal relationship and investing in a long-term partnership is important to earning that trust.
 Our people are smart and dedicated, and will treat your freight as if it were their own.
 Whether your shipment is several full containers or a single pallet, we know you have a lot riding on your shipment, and we’ll be with you every step of the way.
 At C J, we take your success personally.